ti-oluwa/crypt/README.md

 print(decrypted_text)
 ```

-How about encrypting a Python object?
+How about encrypting Python objects?

 ```python
 # We can use our existing cryptkey